This is the first blog in an occasional series that lists our travel wish list.

 The monkey park was established in 1964.
 Local people noticed that groups of macaques were coming close to the hot springs and bathing in them to keep warm.
 They developed the opening holes for the monkeys and the monkeys made their home in the local area.
 Currently there are between 150 and 200 monkeys living in the area and using the hot springs.

-You can visit at any time of the year as the monkeys live there all year but probably the most magical time to visit is the winter when the area is covered in snow and the monkeys need to use the springs more due to the coldness of the weather.
+The monkeys live there all year but probably the most magical time to visit is the winter when the area is covered in snow and the monkeys need to use the springs more due to the coldness of the weather.
 The main reason the monkeys live close to the hot springs all year is that the snow park employees feed the monkeys.
 They feed them three times a day so you could be lucky enough to be able to see a feeding time.
 The group are fed in hierarchy … the dominant male first, followed by his family and then the remainder of the group.

-This is definitely a trip to be added to the travel ‘bucket list’.
+Why not add this to the travel ‘bucket list’.
 How could you resist those cute bathing monkeys?

 Leave a Reply